Adam Archuleta: St. Louis Rams

-The St. Louis Rams drafted Archuleta as the 20th overall selection in the 2001 NFL Draft.
+The St. Louis Rams drafted Archuleta in the first round with the 20th overall selection in the 2001 NFL draft.
 He spent his first five years in St. Louis, where he excelled in Lovie Smith's Cover 2 base defense.
 He signed a five-year $7 million contract with the Rams, with a signing bonus of $3 million.

 In 2001 Archuleta was named to All-rookie teams by The Football News and Pro Football Weekly after playing in 13 games and starting 12 at strong safety.
-He Finished sixth on the Rams with 81 tackles (43 solo) and tied for second with seven tackles for loss while notching two sacks, five passes defensed, two forced fumbles and one fumble recovery.
+He finished sixth on the Rams with 81 tackles (43 solo) and tied for second with seven tackles for loss while notching two sacks, five passes defensed, two forced fumbles and one fumble recovery.
 In 2002, he started all 16 contests, 15 at strong safety, one at weakside linebacker and he led team with 149 tackles (101 solo) with 2.5 sacks, one interception, four passes defensed, three QB pressures, one fumble recovery, three tackles for loss, and eight special teams tackles.
 In 2003, he started 13 games at strong safety and had his second consecutive 100-plus tackle season, collecting 101 stops (77 solo) and had five sacks, five tackles for loss, one interception, eight passes defensed, nine QB pressures, one forced fumble, and one fumble recovery.
 His Five sacks led all NFL defensive backs in 2003, was the most sacks by an NFL defensive back since 2000.
 He was also named NFC Defensive Player of the Month for November 2003.

 In 2004 Archuleta played in all 16 regular season games, starting 14, and started both playoff games despite being hampered by a back injury.
 He had his third consecutive 100-plus tackle season, collecting 123 tackles (73 solo) and had two sacks, five tackles for loss, three passes defensed, one forced fumble, one fumble recovery, and nine special teams tackles.
 He earned Co-"Horse Trailer Player of the Game" honors (along with Torry Holt) for his performance on Monday Night Football vs. Tampa Bay Buccaneers 10/18, as he collected six tackles (three solo) and forced Bucs' RB Michael Pittman to fumble, recovering the fumble, and returned it 93 yards for a touchdown.
 Had 10 tackles (six solo), and earned NFC Special Teams Player of the Week honors with two solo special teams tackles vs. Seattle Seahawks November 14, 2004.
 In 2005 Archuleta appeared in and started 14 games and collected 93 tackles (66 solo), 3.5 sacks, five pass deflections and one interception.
 In Week 3 against the Tennessee Titans, he intercepted a pass and returned it 85 yards for a touchdown.
 He also recorded six tackles, all solo, in that game.
 A month later, in Week 7 vs. New Orleans Saints, he recorded two sacks, seven tackles (six solo) and logged a fumble recovery.